Positive Polar Corp. · Research Program

 Packaging

 How iron is presented at the molecular level.
-Ligands of near-identical binding strength can be biologically non-interchangeable depending on stereochemistry and structural form.
-The right ligand class on paper can still fail in ocean uptake — siderophore chirality and recognition matter.
+Ligands of near-identical binding strength can be biologically non-interchangeable depending on structural form, so the right class on paper can still fail in ocean uptake.
+This matters more than it first appears: eukaryotic phytoplankton, including the diatoms this program is aiming at, neither produce nor release siderophores.
+Much of the iron-bioavailability literature is built on siderophore uptake and does not transfer.
+Saccharides and uronic acids are a route that does — and food waste is full of them.

 03